sannihithatummala23/RomanNumeralConverter/README.md

 >4.
 Deploy Grafana by executing the docker commands:
-$`docker run -d --name grafana -p 3000:3000 grafana/grafana` Navigate to 'http://localhost:3000' to explore the Grafana.
+$`docker run -d --name grafana -p 3000:3000 grafana/grafana` and navigate to 'http://localhost:3000' to explore the Grafana.

 >5.
 Use the 'prometheus.yml' file available in the GitHub Project 'https://github.com/sannihithatummala23/DevOps' to configure the prometheus scrape_configs: 'spring-actuator' targets:[xx:xx:xx:xx:8080] with the Cluster-IP address we retrive from the k8 Service 'romannumeralconverter-svc', so that it retrives the metrics data from Spring Boot Actuator /prometheus endpoint 'http://localhost:8080/actuator/prometheus'.
 Then deploy prometheus by executing the docker command:
 $`docker pull prom/prometheus`